 Booking Holdings (NASDAQ:BKNG), which used to be known as Priceline, increased its roster of available homes and apartments on its Booking.com website in 2018 by 47% to 1.75 million.
-At the same time, Booking.com’s hotel portfolio increased by just 10% to 436,000.
+By 2019, Booking and Air BNB were in a dead heat for that market.
+Booking.com’s hotel portfolio increased by just 10% to 436,000.

 While it makes Booking’s business a little trickier, it’s the wave of the future, and much better for cash flow.

 Fast Casual Dining: Shake Shack (SHAK)